0xkohi/tr1ag3/README.md

 # Ideas of update

--Put the cache files of chrome,firefox,ie in the sub-folder browser -look for malicious/suspect strings and write them in a file(ie. might-be-interesting.txt) -create sub folder "suspicious" and use yara rules or something else to identify malicious files/scripts.
+- Put the cache files of chrome,firefox,ie in the sub-folder browser
+- look for malicious/suspect strings and write them in a file(ie. might-be-interesting.txt)
+- create sub folder "suspicious" and use yara rules or something else to identify malicious files/scripts.
 Put the suspicious files in this same sub folder
--add a requirements.txt file containing all packages necessary (volatility plugins for yara/other browser history) -simplify the program
+- add a requirements.txt file containing all packages necessary (volatility plugins for yara/other browser history)
+- simplify the program